DataFire/Integrations/integrations/generated/zoom_us/README.md

 ## Actions

 ### accounts
-List all the sub accounts under the master account.
+List all the sub accounts under the master account

 ```js